taminomara/yuio/docs/source/by_example/interactive_things.rst

 Querying user input
 -------------------

-Last time we've built a simple CLI app that greets the user.
-Now, let's make it interactive.

-We'll start by querying the user's name, and if they want a formal or an informal greeting:
+You can use :func:`yuio.io.ask` to get data from the user.
+It's like :func:`input`, but automatically parses the user input, and can use different widgets based on the expected value's type:

 .. literalinclude:: interactive_things_code/querying.py
     :language: python
     :lines: 1-16
     :emphasize-lines: 5,11-15

-We've used :func:`yuio.io.ask` to get data from the user.
-It's like :func:`input`, but automatically parses the user input, and can use different widgets based on the expected value's type.
-That's why we've used :class:`~enum.Enum` instead of a simple string:

 .. vhs-inline::
     :scale: 40%